ARMmbed/mbed-os-5-docs/docs/advanced/utest.md

 - `LOCATION_CASE_TEARDOWN`: A failure occurred in the case teardown.

 If the setup or teardown handlers fail, they may return a `STATUS_ABORT` code, which will call the failure handler with the appropriate failure reason (`REASON_CASE_{SETUP|TEARDOWN}`) and failure location (`LOCATION_CASE_{SETUP|TEARDOWN}`).
-If the setup handler fails, the test case is never executed.
+If the setup handler fails, the test case never executes.
 Instead, the teardown handler is called in an attempt to salvage the situation.
 Please note that if a teardown handler fails, the system can be too unstable to continue testing.

 You may also raise a failure manually by calling `Harness::raise_failure(failure_reason_t reason)`.
-In fact, this is how you can integrate assertion failures from custom test macros, as done with the unity macros, which raise a failure with the `REASON_ASSERTION` reason.
+In fact, this is how you can integrate assertion failures from custom test macros, as with the unity macros, which raise a failure with the `REASON_ASSERTION` reason.

 When waiting for an asynchronous callback, if the timeout fires, `REASON_TIMEOUT` is raised.

 The failure handler decides whether to continue or abort testing by returning `STATUS_CONTINUE` or `STATUS_ABORT` respectively.
 You can also ignore any raised failure by returning `STATUS_IGNORE`, and the harness will then not count this failure.
 In case of an abort, the test harness dies by busy waiting in a forever loop.
-This is needed because you cannot unwind the stack without exception support, and the asynchronous nature of the test harness breaks with using `longjmp`s.
+This is necessary because you cannot unwind the stack without exception support, and the asynchronous nature of the test harness breaks with `longjmp`s.

-Note that when `REASON_IGNORE` is `OR`ed into the failure reason, the failure handler returns `STATUS_IGNORE`.
-This is done automatically for test cases repeating after a timeout, and the default failure handlers also report this failure, but tell the harness to ignore it.
-Furthermore, the unity macros may decide to ignore assertion failures as well, in which case the assertion is ignored intentionally.
+When `REASON_IGNORE` is `OR`ed into the failure reason, the failure handler returns `STATUS_IGNORE`.
+This is automatic for test cases repeating after a timeout, and the default failure handlers also report this failure but tell the harness to ignore it.
+The unity macros may decide to ignore assertion failures as well, in which case the assertion is ignored intentionally.

 ### Default handlers